Lucknell/Discord_Link_Cleaner_bot/README.md

 ### Troubleshooting

 `console.log()` will be your best friend when trying to debug issues with the bot.
-To read the logs from the bot you will first need to find the container id using `docker ps -a` then copy the containter id and paste it after the word logs in `docker logs <container ID>` (removing <container ID>). this will let you look at the logs and work out your issues from there.
+To read the logs from the bot you will first need to find the container id using `docker ps -a` then copy the containter id and paste it after the word logs in `docker logs <container ID>` (removing `<container ID>` of course). this will let you look at the logs and work out your issues from there.
 Read the Discord.js documentation.